mkrapp/training2025-12/git_local.md

 Commit everything together and write a commit message:

-`git commit -m 'Add test.py and update README with progress and name'`
+`git commit -m 'Add test.py and update README with my feelings about learning git'`

 View your history: